WaylonWalker/waylonwalkerv2/src/pages/notes/codeit-bro-interview.md

 commited to something and it was my own fault for setting myself up for stress.

 > What type of problems you faced every day as a data scientist?

+A lot of what I do is solving business problems with code.
+This might be a problem that has been solved by hand for a small focused subset of a population and expanding it to everything.
+More and more of my time is being dedicated to coaching.
+Whether in the form of code review, pair programming, or general mentoring.